udexon/LesNomadesMobile/README.md

-&mdash; What are the lessons we can learn from Wework, arguably the biggest blunder in the history of shared economy startups?
+1. What are the lessons we can learn from Wework, arguably the biggest blunder in the history of shared economy startups?

 It is liquidity.
 By liquidity, we do not just mean liquidity of money, but also that of knowledge.

 Consider food delivery services.
 No doubt they have created many jobs for low level skill people.
 However, there is not much sharing of knowledge, or liquidity of knowledge, ie. training for career advancement amongst the delivery personnel.

-On the other hand, cooks are a matured industry, with well established training and career development pathways.
+2. On the other hand, cooks are a matured industry, with well established training and career development pathways.

-So the first question is:
+So the first question we wish to explore is:

 - What relates Wework, food delivery riders, cooks and Airbnb?